 Pressure of match based on opposition - Pressure in matches between top ranked teams (eg. an India-Australia, Australia-South Africa match), or between traditional rivals (eg. an India-Pakistan, Australia-England, Australia-New Zealand match) is much higher than the pressure in other matches.
 However, the challenge is to quantify this pressure.
-A proxy variable such as viewership or average number of centuries scored over a period by players of those teams vis-a-vis average number of centuries against other teams could be used.
+A proxy variable such as viewership or average number of centuries scored over a period by players of those teams vis-avis average number of centuries against other teams could be used.
 The possibility needs to be explored.

 Pressure in match situation - This again is a difficult variable to quantify.
-One possible solution is to consider the score at which a particular batsman comes in to bat and compare it with the

-Duckworth Lewis par score.
+One possible solution is to consider the score at which a particular batsman comes in to bat and compare it with the Duckworth Lewis par score.
 If it is less, then the batsman is under pressure and not otherwise.
 However, it can be calculated only for players of team batting 2nd.
-Also, in low scoring matches, a bowler defending a low target is under higher pressure and hence should be rewarded more for a wicket taken as compared to a bowler taking a wicket in the first innings.
 This variable needs to be explored further.

-Runs scored under physical duress/ Size of the ground/ Tournament type (world series/triseries/bilateral etc)/ Tournament stage(league/knockout)/ Batting slot - The use of these variables as well among all others might prove to be the most appropriate method.
+Runs scored under physical duress/ Size of the ground/ Tournament type (world series/triseries/bilateral etc)/ Tournament stage (league/knockout)/ Batting slot - The use of these variables as well among all others might prove to be the most appropriate method.
 Nevertheless, too many variables can make the model a lot more complicated.
 Hence, using these variables is avoided for the time being.
 Also, capturing these data was very cumbersome.